The exact non-Gaussian weak lensing likelihood: A framework to calculate analytic likelihoods for correlation functions on masked Gaussian random fields: Analytic Multidimensional Likelihoods of Two-Point Functions

 The harmonic space two-point function, the power spectrum ${C}_{\ell}$, can be defined as:

-where the asterisk denotes complex conjugation and the $a_{\ell m}$ are spherical harmonic transform coefficients of the respective homogeneous and isotropic Gaussian random fields $A$.
+where the asterisk denotes complex conjugation and the $a_{\ell m}$ are spherical-harmonic-transform coefficients of the respective homogeneous and isotropic Gaussian random fields $A$.
 The expectation is taken with respect to realizations of the field.
 From a single field realization, the power spectrum can be estimated as

-Any linear transformation, including the spherical harmonic transform, retains the Gaussianity of the fields $A$.
+Any linear transformation, including the spherical-harmonic transform, retains the Gaussianity of the fields $A$.
 Therefore, the power spectrum estimator is a quadratic form in the Gaussian random variables $a_{\ell m}$.
 If the field is homogeneous and isotropic, the modes $\ell$ are independent and the $a_{\ell m}$ are drawn from a normal distribution with mean zero and variance $\sigma^2 = C_{\ell}$ according to $\ell$ and independently for each $\ell$ and $m$.
 This independence of the individual summands entering the average that represents the estimator sets the power spectrum estimator apart from real-space correlation-function estimators.
-In fact, it allows writing down an analytic form of the likelihood and we will therefore use it as a starting point for the correlation function likelihood.
+In fact, it allows writing down an analytic form of the likelihood and we will therefore use it as a starting point for the correlation-function likelihood.
 Explicitly, the likelihood for each mode of the full-sky power spectrum is given by a Gamma distribution or more generally a Wishart distribution, particularly if $i \neq j$ \citep[e.g.][]{hamimeche2008}.

-In most applications, however, the observed fields, as opposed to the physical cosmological fields, are far from homogeneous, due to the necessity of a mask or weighting $W(\bvec{\Omega})$.
+However, unlike the physical cosmological fields, the observed fields are typically far from homogeneous and isotropic due to the need for a mask or weighting function $W(\bvec{\Omega})$.

-A spherical harmonic analysis of such a masked field $\tilde{A}(\bvec{\Omega}) = W(\bvec{\Omega}) A(\bvec{\Omega})$ does not return the power spectrum of the underlying field because the masked values are taken into the transformation and therefore add information that does not come from the physical field.
-The spherical harmonic transform coefficients obtained from such a masked field as well as the corresponding estimated power spectrum are therefore described with the prefix ''pseudo'' and should not be confused with the spherical harmonic transform coefficients of the underlying cosmological field.
+The spherical-harmonic-transform coefficients obtained from such a masked field as well as the corresponding estimated power spectrum are therefore described with the prefix ''pseudo'' and should not be confused with the spherical-harmonic-transform coefficients of the underlying cosmological field.
 We will continue with details about this transformation in the next section and will show how a connection to the unmasked equivalents can be made.

 We denote the pseudo-nature with a tilde in equations and write the pseudo-$C_{\ell}$ estimator as the $m$-average of the pseudo-$a_{\ell m}$